btamasi/map1d/README.md

 # map1d

-Functions to create plots of one-dimensional maps.
+A collection of R functions to create plots of one-dimensional maps.

 # Installation